GaryHughes/FixMaster/README.md

 **fixmaster.nestedFieldIndent** The number of spaces to indent fields belonging to nested groups

 **fixmaster.orderBookFields** The fields to display in the order book when pretty printing.
 These can be field names or tag numbers.

+**fixmaster.hoversEnabled** Controls whether hover tooltips are enabled.
+If true FIX Master will look for a FIX message on the current editor line and pretty print it in a tooltip if found.ß

 ## Known Issues